trevormcglaflin/Loan-Application-Simulator/README.md

 this is hosted on a silk server, so to run the application go to this link: https://tmcglafl.w3.uvm.edu/cs120/M3OEP-MPL2-tmcglafl/

-There are a bunch of python packages that i used so if it doesn't work, I apologize.
-I'm not really sure what needs to be on my computer and what needs to be on the server or if it matters.

 However, here are the python packages that I used:
 - numpy
 - pandas